 The Kirkbride Center is a detox and rehabilitation center with capacity for 157 inpatients.
 Though the center is not a hospital, detoxification is medically supervised so that patients can wean off of alcohol and other substances gently and with as little withdrawal discomfort as possible.
 Kirkbride’s combination of medical inpatient alcohol treatment and psychotherapy allow for a ‘total body’ treatment process that addresses the physical, emotional, and mental needs of each client.
 Individual and group therapy is available at Kirkbride Center, as well as holistic therapy, alternative therapy, and educational classes on addiction and healthy living.

 There are more than 20 Gateway Rehab locations throughout Pennsylvania and parts of western Ohio.
 Many of those centers operate the ‘Genesis’ program, which is Gateway’s detox and rehab inpatient program.
 The detox process is often the first step in a client’s journey at Gateway, as the body is weaned from alcohol and other harmful substances.
 Next, clients begin behavioral-based therapies in individual, group, and family formats.
 Some clients also benefit from spiritual counseling or counseling for gender-specific issues.
 Following the Genesis program, male clients may opt for Gateway’s extended care program, which includes two halfway houses for transitional living – one for adult men and one for male adolescents.

 Get Help Now

 If you or someone you know is addicted to alcohol or other substances, help is available.
 Don’t hesitate to find an inpatient treatment near you.
-Contact AlcoholTreatment.net and let us help you find a recovery center that will help you find your path to sobriety.
+Contact AlcoholTreatment.net and let them find a recovery center that can help you find the path to sobriety.